Approximating (Weighted) Chromatic Correlation Clustering via Cluster LP: Introduction

-In light of success of the cluster LP in \textsc{Correlation Clustering}, it is interesting to see if a chromatic version of the cluster LP helps improve the approximation ratio for \textsc{Chromatic Correlation Clustering}.
-In this paper, we affirmatively answer this question: we show that a natural adaptation of the cluster LP, called the \emph{chromatic cluster LP}, can be solved nearly optimally in polynomial time, and any feasible solution to the chromatic cluster LP can be rounded into an integral solution of cost within a factor 2.
-These together yield a $(2 + \varepsilon)$-approximation algorithm for \textsc{Chromatic Correlation Clustering}, improving upon $2.15$ due to Lee et al.~\cite{lee2025improved}.
+In light of success of the cluster LP in \CC, it is interesting to see if a chromatic version of the cluster LP helps improve the approximation algorithm for \CCC.
+In this paper, we affirmatively answer this question: we show that a natural adaptation of the cluster LP, called the \emph{chromatic cluster LP}, can be solved nearly optimally in polynomial time, and any feasible solution to the chromatic cluster LP can be rounded into an integral solution of cost within a factor of 2.
+These together yield a $(2 + \varepsilon)$-approximation algorithm for \CCC, improving upon $2.15$ due to Lee et al.~\cite{lee2025improved}.
+Furthermore, we identify how we can generalize this approach to the weighted case of \CCC.

-Concurrently and independently, Lee, Fan, and Lee~\cite{lee20251} present a $1.64$-approximation algorithm for \textsc{Chromatic Correlation Clustering}.
-They also define a chromatic version of the cluster LP, which is slightly different from ours, and show that this LP can be solved nearly optimally in polynomial time.
-They then present a cluster-based rounding algorithm and a pivot-based algorithm which together give the approximation ratio $1.64$.
+In addition to \CCC, \textsc{Weighted (Monochromatic) Correlation Clustering}~\cite{bansal2004correlation,gionis2007clustering,ailon2008aggregating,van2009deterministic,chawla2015near,ostovari2025improved} is another well-studied generalization of \CC.
+In this problem, rather than ``integrally'' declaring an edge as ``$+$'' or ``$-$'', each edge is now assigned a fractional ``$+$'' weight and ``$-$'' weight.
+These two weights must be nonnegative and sum to $1$.
+This condition is thereby called the \emph{probability constraint}.
+The objective of the problem is to find a clustering of vertices that minimizes the total \emph{weight} of disagreements.
+It is worth noting that there exists an approximation-preserving reduction to unweighted \CC due to Chawla, Makarychev, Schramm, and Yaroslavtsev~\cite{chawla2015near}.
+This reduction is based on replacing each vertex in the original weighted instance by a sufficiently large clique of ``$+$'' edges while the numbers of ``$+$'' and ``$-$'' edges between two cliques are proportional to the weights between the corresponding vertices.

-As evidenced by our work and Lee et al.~\cite{lee20251}, the cluster LP is also helpful for an improved approximation algorithm for \textsc{Chromatic Correlation Clustering}.
-It would be interesting to see whether the same approximation ratio is achievable for \textsc{Correlation Chromatic Clustering} or there exists a strict separation in approximation ratios between the two problems.
+In this paper, we study the weighted generalization of \CCC, called \wccc (\WCCC), which is naturally defined as follows: each edge is assigned ``$+$'' weights, one for each color, and a (colorless) ``$-$'' weight.
+These weights must respect the probability constraint.
+The goal is to find a clustering that minimizes the total weighted disagreements.
+We demonstrate that our approach for \CCC smoothly extends to this weighted generalization, yielding an approximation algorithm with the same factor of $(2 + \varepsilon)$.
+The aforementioned approximation-preserving reduction for the monochromatic version~\cite{chawla2015near} unfortunately does not easily extend to this chromatic version because it is unclear how one could assign colors to the edges within each clique originated from a vertex in the original instance.